Offshore team playbook: the first 30 days for founders

 Write a one-sentence mission for the lane: "Keep sales follow-up, CRM notes, and meeting reminders current so no active lead goes quiet for more than 1 business day."
 A mission like that beats a vague role title because it tells the offshore teammate what the system is trying to prevent.

-Document three workflows, not everything
+Document three work processes, not everything

-For a CRM lane, the workflow might be: new call note arrives, assistant updates the contact, adds next step, checks missing fields, tags the owner if the deal value is above $5,000, and sends the daily summary by 4 p.m.
+For a CRM lane, the work process might be: new call note arrives, assistant updates the contact, adds next step, checks missing fields, tags the owner if the deal value is above $5,000, and sends the daily summary by 4 p.m.
 If the assistant cannot tell where a lead belongs, the rule is simple: "Pause the record and tag me with the two options you considered."

 Write red-line rules before work moves offshore